laowantong/paroxython/constructs.md

 ## Suggestions

-These patterns match some constructions which could be rewritten in a more elegant or idiomatic way.
+These patterns match constructs that can be shortened.
+It's up to you to decide if a rewriting would make the code clearer.

 ### Assignments